TL;DR

 Choice and Comfort: PMI gives you more control.
 You can often choose the specialist or surgeon who treats you and select from a nationwide network of high-quality private hospitals.
 Treatment typically includes a private, en-suite room, offering a more comfortable and restful environment for recovery.

 Access to Advanced Treatments & Drugs: Sometimes, a new drug or treatment is approved for use by the National Institute for Health and Care Excellence (NICE) but isn't yet available on the NHS due to funding decisions.
-Many comprehensive PMI policies will cover these licensed treatments, giving you access to the very latest medical innovations.
+Many comprehensive PMI policies may cover these licensed treatments, giving you access to the very latest medical innovations.

 Let's consider a real-world scenario to see how PMI protects a person's healthy years.